ychoy/mouse-a-sketch/README.md

 # Mouse-A-Sketch

-Take a good look at `index.html` and `styles.css` and make sure you understand what both are doing.
+Take a good look at `index.html` and `style.css` and make sure you understand what both are doing.
+You will be working in `app.js`.

 **Goal:**